hoosong0235/DM-UY2913/Week02/HW2.md

 This article emphasizes following

-1. Clarify The Problem
+1. Clarify The Problem:
    Before designing any solution, it's essential to gain more clarity about the problem.

-2. Workflows and Sketches
+2. Workflows and Sketches:
    Keep sketching and asking about what happens in the desing process.

-3. Get Feedback (Early)
+3. Get Feedback (Early):
    Make conversation with developers steadily.

-4. Know Your Tools
+4. Know Your Tools:
    Wireframe the sketch with comfortable tools.

-5. Know Your Audience
+5. Know Your Audience:
    Determine the quality of wireframe regarding to the audience.